Arras is Amazing! This historic city in Northern France is well worth discovering

 The Tourist Office can be found here on the first floor to provide travelers with helpful information and is the perfect place to start taking tours, of course.
-This striking building provides a glorious view of this ancient city--and it's hard to beleive that all of this was rebuilt during the 1920s to look just like it did in the 17th century.
+This striking building provides a glorious view of this ancient city–and it’s hard to believe that all of this was rebuilt during the 1920s to look just like it did in the 17th century.

-During World War I, the Boves were used as a shelter for civilians.
+During World War I, the Boves was used as a shelter for civilians.
 A gem of the Boves is the underground garden that hosts an event, “Jardin des Boves” every spring.
-Many exotic, beautiful flowers and other plants (ivies, orchids, ferns, etc.) can be found here and the event features art by plastic artist and creator of the event, Luc Brevart.
+Many exotic, beautiful flowers and other plants (Ivies, orchids, ferns, etc.) can be found here and the event features art by plastic artist and creator of the event, Luc Brevart.